-Save The Snakes is dedicated exclusively to snake conservation.
-Our mission is to protect threatened snake populations around the world through habitat preservation, education and community outreach to create a harmonious relationship between humans and snakes.
+Save The Snakes is dedicated exclusively to snake conservation and human-snake conflict mitigation.
+Together with our worldwide network of snake conservationists, our mission is to protect threatened snake populations around the world through habitat preservation, education and community outreach to create a harmonious relationship between humans and snakes.

 We accomplish this action by organizing awareness workshops and community outreach programs in identified communities that have an existing conflict with snakes.
 These programs teach community members of the ecological importance of snakes, identification of venomous vs non-venomous snake species, precautionary measures to avoid snakebites, and first aid and treatment in the event of a snakebite.
 We create sustainable solutions for communities to live in harmony with snakes.